Hong Kong national security law: Can civil liberties survive another year? | DW | 30.06.2021

 Following the cabinet reshuffle, many have expressed concern that Hong Kong is becoming a "police state."

-Former lawmaker Hui said he expects Hong Kong's future policies to be more oriented towards police and for police to be the "biggest stakeholder" in government departments.
+Former lawmaker Hui said he expects Hong Kong's future policies to be more oriented towards law enforcement, and for police to be the "biggest stakeholder" in government departments.

 After being appointed, Lee said he would focus on strengthening national security as a "matter of primary importance for the whole government."

-The national security law also affects the legal system in Hong Kong, including the judicial independence of courts enshrined in the "one country, two system" agreement when Hong Kong was handed from the British back to China.
+The national security law also affects the legal system in Hong Kong, including the judicial independence of courts enshrined in the "one country, two systems" agreement put in place when Hong Kong was handed from the British back to China.

-"The law in the case of Hong Kong includes due process of law, human rights protection and basic freedom," said Davis.
+"The law in the case of Hong Kong includes due process of law, human rights protection and basic freedoms," said Davis.

 "The national security law just runs over all these things.
-This causes severe damage to the rule of law in Hong Kong," Davis said.
+This causes severe damage to the rule of law in Hong Kong," he added.

 Davis said judges are now being selected based on their support for the national security law and will be removed if they make statements opposing it.